tatianass/marvel_characters/README.md

 - `scripts`: Useful scripts for development or deployment.
 - `src`: Package code.
 - `tests`: Tests code.
-- Kedro structure: Used for the data pipeline
+- `pipelines`: Part of the Kedro structure used for the data pipeline ([see here](https://docs.kedro.org/en/stable/extend_kedro/architecture_overview.html))
-([see here](https://docs.kedro.org/en/stable/extend_kedro/architecture_overview.html))

 ## Setup